simonhdickson/committor/PROJECT_SUMMARY.md

-# Commitor Project Summary
+# Committor Project Summary

 ## 🎯 Project Overview

-**Commitor** is a complete Rust CLI application that automatically generates conventional commit messages based on git diffs using AI models from multiple providers including OpenAI GPT and Ollama local models.
+**Committor** is a complete Rust CLI application that automatically generates conventional commit messages based on git diffs using AI models from multiple providers including OpenAI GPT and Ollama local models.
 This project demonstrates the integration of AI capabilities with developer tooling to solve a real-world problem.

 ## ✅ Completed Implementation